paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

   The `"ss58Format"` field is an unsigned integer indicating the designated SS58 prefix of the addresses of the chain.
 For more details see [Polkadot Accounts In-Depth](https://wiki.polkadot.network/docs/learn-account-advanced).
   The `"tokenDecimals` field is an unsigned integer indicating the number of decimals of the native token of the chain.
   The `"tokenSymbol"` field is a string containing the symbol of the native token of the chain.

+- `protocolId` is an _optional_ string containing the network protocol id that identifies the chain.